discos/doc/user/srt/source/Backend.rst

 XARCOS
 ======

-This spectrometer is fully integrated in Nuraghe, which means that Nuraghe can command the device, receive data from it and then write these data using a standard output (FITS format).
+This spectrometer is fully integrated in DISCOS, which means that DISCOS can command the device, receive data from it and then write these data using a standard output (FITS format).